nmuxiang/compare/README.md

 This program is used to compare excel files.Out put the difference between mutli files.

 Paramaters
-y   you can modify setting.json file,to specify sheets and cells you want to compare.

-    So Before you input y, you must modify setting.json first.
+y   you can modify setting.json file,to specify sheets and cells you want to compare.So Before you input y, you must modify setting.json first.

 n   you just select excel files,the program will compare each cell of each sheet of each file.